C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Introduction

-This paper extends GLISp to handle unknown constraints in the active learning phase, therefore encouraging safe exploration.
+This paper extends GLISp to handle unknown constraints in the active learning phase \emph{explicitly}, therefore encouraging safe exploration.
 Besides expressing preferences, the decision-maker is asked to label an experiment as feasible and if its outcome is overall satisfactory (yes/no).
 Based on such labels, a surrogate of the probability of constraint feasibility and experiment's satisfaction is learned via an \emph{Inverse Distance Weighting} (IDW) interpolant function~\cite{Bem20}.
 The surrogates are properly integrated within the acquisition function to find the next point to test.

-We show the efficiency and effectiveness of the proposed method, called \emph{C-GLISp}, in three numerical benchmarks, and on an extension of the case study originally proposed in~\cite{zhu2020pref} on semi-automated MPC calibration for autonomous driving.
+We show the efficiency and effectiveness of the proposed method, called C-GLISp, in three numerical benchmarks, and on an extension of the case study originally proposed in~\cite{zhu2020pref} on semi-automated MPC calibration for autonomous driving.
+MATLAB and Python implementations of C-GLISp are also provided and available at \url{http://cse.lab.imtlucca.it/~bemporad/glis}.